2022 Ireland Research Trips

 The Spring Belfast trip is scheduled from Saturday, May 14 to Saturday May 21st and the Fall Trip from Saturday, October 22 to Saturday, October 29, 2022 staying at The Belfast Hilton.
 The Hilton is about a 15 minute walk from PRONI and close to the downtown area.
 The week’s research includes the Public Record Office of Northern Ireland (PRONI), the Ulster Historical Foundation, The Linen Hall Library, and the North of Ireland Family History Society.
 Additional repositories such as the Presbyterian Historical Society and the Orange Museum can be scheduled if needed.

 I hope you’ll consider a research trip to Dublin, Belfast, or both in 2022.
 Each trip includes the Saturday night at the beginning of the trip since almost everyone flies in a day early to adjust to the overnight flight and time change.
 In order to register, you must know where in Ireland your ancestors lived.
 All research in Ireland is dependent on time and place and unless you know that location your research is not likely to be successful.
 Registration for each trip is limited to 15 researchers (non-researching friends or companions are welcome to join you).
 To reserve your space, simply complete the registration form and send your deposit.
-If you’re not sure you are ready for the trip, consider scheduling a consultation.
+(Note: Vaccination for COVID is required.)
+If you’re not sure you are ready for the trip, consider contacting me to schedule a consultation.

-You can follow the 2019 trip by scrolling to October 2, 2019 on my blog page.
+You can follow the activities of the 2019 trip by scrolling to October 2, 2019 on my blog page.
 Here's a link to a blog written by Ann Raymont who attended the 2019 Dublin Research Trip and there are links to some of the earlier guest blogs, comments and photos below.

 Comments from previous trips…